hashicorp/terraform-provider-aws/website/docs/r/sfn_state_machine.html.markdown

 * `definition` - (Required) The Amazon States Language definition of the state machine.
 * `role_arn` - (Required) The Amazon Resource Name (ARN) of the IAM role to use for this state machine.
 * `tags` - (Optional) Key-value map of resource tags
 * `logging_configuration` - (Optional) Defines what execution history events are logged and where they are logged.
-The logging_configuration parameter is only valid when type is set to EXPRESS.
-By default, the level is set to OFF.
+The `logging_configuration` parameter is only valid when `type` is set to `EXPRESS`.
+Defaults to `OFF`.
 For more information see [Logging Express Workflows](https://docs.aws.amazon.com/step-functions/latest/dg/cw-logs.html) and [Log Levels](https://docs.aws.amazon.com/step-functions/latest/dg/cloudwatch-log-level.html) in the AWS Step Functions User Guide.
 * `type` - (Optional) Determines whether a Standard or Express state machine is created.
 The default is STANDARD.
 You cannot update the type of a state machine once it has been created.
 Valid Values: STANDARD | EXPRESS

 ### `logging_configuration` Configuration Block